ansys/pyscadeone/doc/source/contrib.rst

 page to ask questions, share ideas, and connect with other users.

-Contributing Code
+Contributing code
 -----------------

 ..
 Note::
    As PyScadeOne is a component of the Scade One product, the development team is responsible for the code.
-Any contribution will be analyzed and possibly integrated by the development team.
+Any contribution is analyzed and possibly integrated by the development team.

-Getting the Source Code
+Getting the source code
 ^^^^^^^^^^^^^^^^^^^^^^^
 Run this code to clone and install the latest version of PyScadeOne in development mode: